10 Snake Headlines From 2012

 © Wikimedia Commons User: rheins – CC BY 3.0

-The snake had black and white patterns which resembled a Roman mosaic, compared to the duller A. eydouxii.
-There were also internal differences, such as the skeleton shape and even the position of its heart.
-The new Aipysurus mosaicus was possibly endangered, living in the pressurised reefs of New Guinea and northern Australia.
-A. eydouxii specialises in eggs, and it’s possible that the mosaic version is similar.
-Most new snakes are found in a jungle, but this one was found in a cluttered old museum.
+The new Aipysurus mosaicus was possibly endangered, living in the threatened reefs of New Guinea and northern Australia.
+A. eydouxii specialises in eggs, and the new mosaic version was believed to be similar.
+Most new snakes are discovered in jungles, but this was one was found in a cluttered old museum.

 5 Snakes on an Australian plane